UnionInternationalCheminsdeFer/OSDM/spec/getting-started.md

 The availability on a given train is bound to the products available on the train.
 I.e. the number of available bike reservations on a train is expressed on the offers of type "Bike Reservation" by the attribute `"numericAvailability": 23`.
 If no bike reservation places are available, no offer of this type is returned.

-This feature is optional to support by implementors, some railways decide not give insight into the numeric availability of product (especially super saver fares) on there trains.
+This feature is optional to support by implementors, some railways decide not give insight into the numeric availability of product (especially super saver fares) on their trains.

 ### When to pass in which passenger attributes?

-We take special care not to violate a passengers personal rights and build in privacy by design.
+We take special care not to violate passenger personal rights and build in privacy by design.
 Thus we collect as few information as possible at every step, i.e. only the attributes absolutely necessary to fulfill the operation are gathered.
 To indicate which information is needed there is a `requestedInformation` attribute which express the information needed expressed in small DSL for [requested information](https://unioninternationalcheminsdefer.github.io/OSDM/spec/requested-information-grammar.html).

 ## Advanced Topics